ksinger12/velocity-funding/README.md

 docker compose up
 ```

-To run Venn's interview test:
+## To run Venn's interview test:

 Run the `LoadFundsIntegrationTest.java` file

+A run has already been done and can be found here: [generated_output.txt](src%2Ftest%2Fresources%2Fgenerated_output.txt)